raeleus/goodasker/README.md

 >     ...etc
 > }

 This is a great question because it has a good amount of detail and examples of the problem.
-It demonstrates that the asker has done their due dilligance and really needs guided help.
+It demonstrates that the asker has done their due diligence and really needs guided help.

 ## Conclusion